tamaregev/visual-onset-latencies/README.md

 ERPfigure.m by Leon Deouell
 figextras.m by Leon deouell
 varplot.m by Edden Gerber
+(see 'HCNL Lab functions' folder on the repository)

 inside MainFolder download and keep the 3 data folders, available on OSF -
 B12\
 B13\